Replacing the Ford F-150 Lightning’s Battery Isn’t Cheap

 How much does it cost to replace the Ford F-150 Lightning’s battery?

-Replacing the Ford F-150 Lightning battery can cost around $30,000, depending on which dealer you purchase it from.
+Replacing the Ford F-150 Lightning battery can cost around $30,500 or $4,400 per module, depending on which dealer you purchase it from.
 This is the cost for the standard range and the extended range battery pack.

 But the battery is covered by the warranty.
-The Ford F-150 Lightning battery is covered for eight years or 100,000 miles based on which comes first, and it should retain 70 percent of its original capacity during that period.
+The Ford F-150 Lightning battery is covered for eight years or 100,000 miles based on which comes first, and it should retain 70% of its original capacity during that period.

 Batteries will degrade over time.
 Just like a cell phone battery, the charge may not last as long over time.
 Experts estimate that electric vehicle batteries may degrade by about two to three percent over time.